 Second Set of Treasury Regulations on Opportunity Zones Unveiled; Should Spark Investment

 As we have previously alerted you, on Wednesday, April 17, 2019, the Internal Revenue Service (“IRS”) and the United States Department of the Treasury issued the highly anticipated second set of proposed regulations (the “2019 Regulations”) regarding the Qualified Opportunity Zone Program (the “QOZ Program”).
 The 2019 Regulations are a follow-up to the initial promulgation by the IRS of Sections 1400Z-1 and 1400Z-2 of the Internal Revenue Code of 1986, as amended (the “Code”), and the issuance of an initial set of regulations on the QOZ Program in October 2018 (the “2018 Regulations”).
-For a summary of Code Sections 1400Z-1 and -2, the 2018 Regulations and a general overview of the OZ Program, see CSG's October 2018 Qualified Opportunity Zones Alert.

 The 2019 Regulations provide critical information for investors, investment bankers, real estate developers, Qualified Opportunity Funds (“QOFs”), real estate project sponsors, and venture capitalists, to name a few, generally relaxing the rules applicable to investing in QOZs and answering a number of questions previously left unanswered.
 Overall, the new guidance appears investor and developer-friendly and should spur activity in terms of the deployment of QOZ-ready funds that have been sitting on the sidelines pending clarification of the rules.

 Real Estate Development Made Easier